Battery Tech & Energy Storage: 2023 Valuation Multiples

 The Global X Lithium & Battery Tech ETF (LIT), managed by Mirae Asset Financial Group, “invests in companies throughout the lithium cycle, including mining, refinement and battery production, cutting across traditional sector and geographic definitions.”

 Of the 43 companies in the index, only 15 have their profit and revenue publicly available.
 Therefore, the statistical significance of this cohort is very limited, especially if used as a benchmark for private companies, but nonetheless interesting to examine.

 Energy Storage & Battery Tech Valuation Multiples

-The popularity of this industry is reflected in its Median Revenue multiples, which nearly quadrupled from 1.3x in Q1 2020 to 4.8x in Q2 2021.
-In Q4 2021 the median EV/Revenue multiple for Energy Storage & Battery Tech companies was 4.2x, within 15% of its highest peak.
+The popularity of this industry is reflected in its median Revenue multiples, which nearly quadrupled from 1.3x in Q1 2020 to 4.8x in Q2 2021, and despite a correction throughout the following year following the broader market, median EV/Revenue multiple for Energy Storage & Battery Tech bounced back in Q4 2022 at 3.5x.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-Median EV/EBITDA multiples were around the 10x mark by the beginning of 2020, and grew steadily to surpass 20x in Q1 2021.
-In Q4 2021 the median EV/EBITDA multiple for Battery Tech companies was 18.2x.
+Median EV/EBITDA multiples were around the 10x mark by the beginning of 2020, and grew steadily to approach 20x in Q1 2021.
+In Q4 2021 the median EV/EBITDA multiple for Battery Tech companies had drastically fell back to 9.9x.

 Source: YCharts In the chart above, the lines indicate the range of EV/EBITDA multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.